Vagamon Glass Bridge: Overview

 The Vagamon glass bridge is the first glass bridge in Kerala.
 It is made of five layers of 40mm glass that was imported from Germany, and 35 tonnes of steel support the entire glass construction.
 The steel pillars on the mountain's summit are joined by six metal cables that support the bridge.
 The bridge has been designed and constructed with a private partnership under the Idukki DTPC.

 It was completed at a cost of ₹3 crores (₹) and was opened to public on 25 August 2023.
 From here, the distant view of places like Koottikkal, Kokkayar, Mundakkayam can be seen.

+Structural engineering

+The Vagamon Glass Bridge is configured as a single-span cantilever skywalk projecting about 40 metres from the hillside at Kolahalamedu.
+The superstructure consists of a welded structural-steel framework supporting multiple laminated tempered glass panels; about 35 tonnes of steel are used in the supporting members, while the deck glazing is formed by five layers of glass, each approximately 40 mm thick, imported from Germany.

+The cantilevered deck is anchored to steel pillars founded on the hilltop, and the outer end of the bridge is stabilised by a system of six metal cables that connect back to the supporting columns on the summit.
+These cables provide additional restraint against uplift and lateral movement under wind and pedestrian loading, supplementing the stiffness of the steel frame and foundations.